positivecoffeelife/micro-blog-using-vue/README.md

 ## Troubleshooting
 Sometimes the local session on port 8081 gets stuck open.
 To correct this, we want to kill the process.
 To do so:
-- open up a command line prompt, navigating to the ``backend`` directory
+- Open up a command line prompt, navigating to the ``backend`` directory
+- Use ``Ctrl + C`` to stop anything currently running or port listening.
-- issue ``lsof -i tcp:8081``
+- Issue ``lsof -i tcp:8081``
-- get the PID
+- Get the PID
-- issue ``kill -15 enteryourPIDnumberhere``
+- Issue ``kill -15 enteryourPIDnumberhere``
-- we use "-15" instead of "-9" because we want to give the process thread a chance to clean up instead of leave any open threads.
+- We use "-15" instead of "-9" because we want to give the process thread a chance to clean up instead of leave any open threads.

 # Thanks for stopping by and checking it out!
 I hope this helps you!